On sets of linear forms of maximal complexity: Introduction

 \subsection{New construction}

 In this paper we present an example of an $m \times n$ integer matrix $\Omega$ of complexity $m(n - 1)$ whose entries are double exponential in $mn$.
 Thus, the binary representation is of an exponential size, which is one exponent less than the size of the example from~\cite{KaminskiS21}.

-It is convenient to identify $m\times n$ matrices and $N$-dimensional vectors with $N = mn$, obtained by the concatenation of their rows.
+Like the example in~\cite{KaminskiS21}, this example is also based on the technique developed by Strassen~\cite{Strassen74}.

 Namely, we prove the following result.

 \begin{theorem} Let